 The Archive of the GDNÄ

-- Individual acts, including those relating to the Board of Directors and the Scientific Committee 1966-1987;
+- Individual files, including those on the Board of Directors and the Scientific Committee (1966 to 1987).

 Deutsches Museum Archiv

 Telefon: +49 89 2179 220